|

 a keen eye for vivid quotations, giving his prose welcome immediacy." -- Daniel W. Crofts, Journal of Southern History.

-newest volume in the renowned Oxford History of the United States-- A brilliant portrait of an era that saw dramatic transformations
+the renowned Oxford History of the United States-- A brilliant portrait of an era that saw dramatic transformations in American

 is by far the most respected multi-volume history of our nation.
 The series includes two Pulitzer Prize winners, two New York